timohermans/StudentProgress/README.md

 A PageModel shouldn't be doing anything else except input validation and passing info to the UseCase classes.

-#### ProgressCreateOrUpdateUseCase
+#### ProgressCreateOrUpdateUseCase and ProgressUpdate

 UseCase classes are the meat of the system.
-They (should) contain all domain and business logic.
+They (should) speak to entities and persist data to the database.

+Note that this application does not have a lot of business logic.
+However, I've tried to put all business logic in the entity classes and value objects.

 Every UseCase class is **always** accompanied by the following three components: